conner-huf/portfolio-site/README.md

 Init commit.

 Also added some basic file structure and some styling to the header.
 I've found that I really like nesting my components into the sections where they go.
 It helps to keep the Components folder looking clean and I think is much more descriptive as to what's happening in each component.

+### 11/7/23

+---

+I've decided I want to use client-side routing, so I'm using react-router-dom to handle the routing to about, projects, and home pages.
+I've hit a bit of a snag with dynamically mapping through the json file I've building my project display from.
+I'm trying to record a path to an image file in that json file that corresponds to a specific project.
+And I want the projectDisplay.jsx file to render the image of a project on the card as it maps through the file and creates each project card.
+So once I finish my stuff for today, I'll revisit.
+If not today, then I'll revisit tomorrow.